-The drop in oil prices with the onset of the COVID-19 pandemic in the first half of 2020, resulted in a collapse in U.S. drilling activity, with the number of active rigs falling to the lowest level recorded in over 40 years.
-However, since then, there has been a steady recovery in U.S. drilling activity through 2021 and 2022 with the number of active rigs plateauing below pre-pandemic levels at the end of 2022.
-As we enter into 2023, drilling activity is showing a slight decline as North American natural gas prices have declined to low levels due to increasing production and a low level of demand in the winter heating season.
+The drop in oil prices with the onset of the COVID-19 pandemic in the first half of 2020 resulted in a collapse in U.S. drilling activity, with the number of active rigs falling to the lowest level recorded in over 40 years.
+Crude oil production also fell back to 11.3 million b/d in each of 2020 and 2021, from 12.3 million b/d in 2019.
+However, since then, there was a steady recovery in U.S. drilling activity through 2021 and 2022 with the number of active rigs plateauing below pre-pandemic levels at the end of 2022.
+In 2023, however, drilling activity declined moderately in the second half of the year reflecting lower oil prices compared to the levels reached in 2022, while North American natural gas prices also declined due to increasing production, a low level of demand in the winter heating season and capacity limits on LNG exports.